Miguel Vargas Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.01 team ERA that ranks 11th among all league pitching staffs.
+- The Giants have a 4.01 team ERA that ranks 11th across all MLB pitching staffs.

-- Giants pitchers combine to give up 72 home runs (1.1 per game), the 10th-fewest in baseball.
+- Giants pitchers combine to surrender the 10th-fewest home runs in baseball (72 total, one per game).

-- Brebbia (2-0 with a 3.25 ERA and 35 strikeouts in 27 2/3 innings pitched) gets the start for the Giants, his eighth of the season.

-- The righty last pitched on Sunday against the Chicago Cubs, when he threw one scoreless inning while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.